amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 ### Part 3 - Avoiding Duplicate Results

 You might noticed that, the results are duplicated (i.e. both 3,7 and 7,3 are printed out).
-We need to update the
+We need to update the `let j = i + 1;`

 ```javascript
 let arr = [2, 3, 7, 9]